 I’ve been on a carnivore diet for more than a decade, and most of the time, I buy meat in bulk.
 But, one of the issues I have is how to freeze steaks.

-I’ve been trying different methods of freezing meat for years, so today, I’ll give you a step-by-step guide on how to freeze steak.
-I’ll also explain how to defrost meat and how long steak can stay frozen.
+I’ve been trying different methods of freezing meat for years, so today, I’ll give you a step-by-step guide on how to freeze raw steak.
+I’ll also explain how to defrost meat and how long sirloin steak can stay frozen.

-- Once the steak has been defrosted, it can’t be frozen again
+- Once the steak has been defrosted, it can’t be frozen again.

-How to Freeze Steak
+The Right Way to Freeze the Steak

-Here’s how to freeze raw steak step-by-step:
+Here’s how to freeze the steak step-by-step:

 - Wrap — You should wrap the steak in two layers to preserve it from the freezer environment.
 Use plastic wrap for the first layer and wrap the meat tightly.
-Make sure there’s no way for air to reach the steak, or you risk the steak developing freezer burn.
+Make sure there’s no way for air to reach the steak or you risk the steak developing freezer burn.

 - Package — It’s time for the second wrap.
 Alternatively, you can use a bag such as a freezer bag or freezer paper.
 Or, just use the second layer of plastic wrap.
 This gives frozen meat an extra layer of protection.